drduh/macOS-Security-and-Privacy-Guide/README.md

 A skilled attacker with unsupervised physical access to your computer can infect the boot ROM to install a keylogger and steal your password - see [Thunderstrike](https://trmm.net/Thunderstrike) for an example.

-A helpful tool is [usbkill](https://github.com/hephaest0s/usbkill), which is *"an anti-forensic kill-switch that waits for a change on your USB ports and then immediately shuts down your computer"*.
+A helpful tool is [usbkill](https://github.com/hephaest0s/usbkill), which is an anti-forensic kill-switch that waits for a change on your USB ports and then immediately shuts down your computer.

 Consider purchasing a [privacy filter](https://www.amazon.com/s/ref=nb_sb_noss_2?url=node%3D15782001&field-keywords=macbook) for your screen to thwart shoulder surfers.

-Superglues or epoxy resins can also be used to disable physical access.
+Superglues or epoxy resins can also be used to disable physical access to computer ports.
 [Nail polish](https://trmm.net/Glitter) and tamper-evidence seals can be applied to components to detect tampering.

 ## System monitoring